 For complete documentation on SSH and Git operations:

-📖 SSH & Git Access Guide →Select code in any file viewer to share it as a standalone snippet on Nostr.
+📖 SSH & Git Access Guide (gittr) →📖 gitnostr bridge SSH guide →📖 gitnostr infrastructure (no git hook — SSH + relays) →Select code in any file viewer to share it as a standalone snippet on Nostr.
 The action bar appears near your selection with options to copy a permalink or share as a snippet.

 Mobile-friendly: Line numbers are hidden on mobile devices to avoid alignment issues, but all functionality is preserved.
 Code lines remain fully clickable for selection.